jwidess/student-budget-calculator/README.md

 ## To-do
 - [ ] Add mobile support/variable width handling for smaller screens.
 Currently does not work on narrow viewports.
   - [x] Added a "rotate device prompt" for narrow widths to force landscape mode on mobile.
-Works well for now.
+Good enough for now.
 - [x] ~~Add end date for jobs (Recurring Income) for things like short term gigs or summer jobs.~~
 - [x] ~~Add help tooltips explaining each input field and how it affects projections.~~
 - [x] ~~Add help modal for new users with a quick walkthrough of features.~~
 - [ ] Add export projection data as CSV
 - [ ] Add save slots so users can have multiple budgets (e.g. "Current Semester", "Next Semester", "Summer")
+  - [x] Added import/export of input data in JSON format.
+This allows users to save multiple budgets by exporting their data and re-importing.
+Good enough for now.
 - [ ] Monthly expense end dates
 - [x] ~~Enable/Disable One-Time and Monthly Expenses/Income to easily see impact without deleting~~
 - [ ] Add tax factors to income projections to simulate tax withholding and refunds more accurately.
 Could just be a simple percentage input for each income source that reduces the projected amount, and then a separate "tax refund" one-time income entry that you can schedule for tax season.